 The “world egg” or “cosmic egg” is regarded as one of the most widespread symbols in pagan mysticism, found in ancient cultures from the Middle East all the way to the Pacific.
 James Bonwick writes: “The mystic egg of Babylon, hatching the Venus Ishtar, fell from heaven to the Euphrates.
 Dyed eggs were sacred Easter offerings in Egypt, as they are still in China and Europe …” (Egyptian Belief and Modern Thought).

 The hare was likewise a fertility symbol of the Roman Venus, and the Greek Aphrodite was accompanied by one—again, thanks to its high reproductive rate.
 To this end, in ancient Greece, the live animals were sometimes presented as gifts.
-As for the Egyptians: The hare-goddess Wenut has connection to Osiris (consort of Isis and father of Horus), and Wenut is also connected to the dawn, as related in spell 720 from the Coffin Texts: “To become a dawn-god and to live by means of magicians,” the deceased affirms that “I will act as one who is sent to the gods, and my voice is that of Wenut.”
+As for the Egyptians: The hare-goddess Wenut has connection to Osiris (consort of Isis and father of Horus), and Wenut is also connected to the dawn, as related in spell 720 from the Coffin Texts: “To become a dawn-god and to live by means of magicians,” the deceased affirms that “I will act as one who is sent to the gods, and my voice is that of Wenut,” the hare-goddess.

 ‘Queen of Heaven’